snghakanksha/retail-intelligence-platform/README.md

 1,000 rows per batch = way too many round trips to Snowflake.
 The connection kept dropping after a few hours.

-Switched to PUT + COPY INTO — upload the whole file to an internal Snowflake stage, then load it in one shot.
+Switched to PUT + COPY INTO, upload the whole file to an internal Snowflake stage, then load it in one shot.
 Went from hours to literally 10 seconds.
 That was a proper learning moment.